-APPENDIX B · CHARLOTTE ZONING CODE
+APPENDIX C · CHARLOTTE ZONING CODE

 CHARLOTTE CODE CHARLOTTE CODE PART 1: PURPOSE PART 1: PURPOSE CHAPTER 10: OVERLAY DISTRICTS PART 2: HISTORIC DISTRICTS Section 10.201.
+Purpose and Applicability. <section-header> PART Presence</section-header> Section 10.201.
 Purpose and Applicability.
-PART 1: PURPOSE Section 10.201.
-Purpose and Applicationary.
-Section 10.101.
-Purpose.
-Overlay Districts are zoning districts, which are applied only in conjunction with other zoning districts, and may grant additional use or development requirements upon the underlying zoning districts.
-The effect is to have both the overlay district and the underlying zoning controlling the use and development of a lot.
-Overlay Districts are applicable on an area wide basis to support specific public policy objectives and should be consistent with the Generalized Land Plan, District Plans and Area Plans.
-Overlay districts may be applied to general and conditional districts.
-An overlay district may be initiated as an amendment by the City Council, Planning The purpose of a local historic district is to encourage the restoration, preservation, rehabilitation, and conservation of historically, architecturally, and archaeologically significant areas, structures, buildings, sites, and objects and their surroundings from potentially adverse influences which may cause the decline, decay, or total destruction of important historical, architectural, and archaeological features, which are a part of the City's heritage, and to review new construction design to ensure compatibility with the character of the district.
-The historic district will be applied as an overlay zoning district which will supersede other zoning districts with respect to compatibility, context, and appropriateness of exterior features as described in Section 10.204 within a designated local historic district. ( Petition No. 2007-119, §10.201, 11/19/07 ) Commission, Planning Department or property owner.
-Section 10.202.
+The purpose of a local historic district is to encourage the restoration, preservation, rehabilitation, and conservation of historically, architecturally, and archaeologically significant areas, structures, buildings, sites, and objects and their surroundings from potentially adverse influences which may cause the decline, decay, or total destruction of important historical, architectural, and archaeological features, which are a part of the City's heritage, and to review new construction design to ensure compatibility with the character of the district.
+The historic district with be applied as an overlay zoning district with will supresede other zoning districts with respect to compatibility, context, and appropriateness of exterior features as described in Section 10.204 within a designated local historic district.
+(Petition No. 2007-119, §10.201, 11/1907) Section 10.202.
 Designation of Historic Districts.
-(Petition No. 2012-020, § 10.101, 05/14/2012) (1) The Historic District Commission shall make an investigation and report on the historical, architectural, or archaeological significance of the buildings, structures, features, sites, objects, or surroundings included in a proposed district, and prepare a description of the boundaries of the district.
+(1) The Historic District Commission shall make an investigation and report on the historical, architectural, or archaeological significance of the buildings, structures, features, sites, objects, or surroundings included in a proposed district, and prepare a description of the boundaries of the district.
 (2) The North Carolina Department of Cultural Resources, or an agent or employee designated by its Secretary, shall make an analysis of, and recommendations concerning this report and description of proposed boundaries in accordance with state law.
-Failure of the Department to submit its written analysis and recommendations to the City Council within 30 calendar days after a written request for such analysis has been mailed to the department shall relieve the City of any responsibility for awaiting such an analysis, and the City Council may at any time thereafter take any necessary action to adopt or amend its zoning ordinance.
-(3) Historic districts shall consist of areas, which are deemed to be of special significance in terms of their history, architecture and/or culture and to possess integrity of design, setting, materials, feeling and association.
-The area, buildings, structures, sites, or objects shall be significant elements of the cultural, social, economic, political, or architectural history of the City or of the archaeological history or prehistory of the City and the conservation of such a district will provide for the education, pleasure, and enhancement of the quality of life of all residents of the City.
-(4) The City Council shall designate the boundaries of a Historic District in accordance with procedures set forth in Chapter 6, Part 1, for amending the text of these regulations and the zoning map.
+Failure of the Department to submit its written analysis and request for such analysis has been mailed to the department shall relieve the City of any responsibility for awaiting such an analysis, and the City Council may at any time thereafter take any necessary action to adopt or amend its zoning ordinance.
+(3) Historic districts shall consist of areas, which are deemed to be of special significance in terms of their history, architecture and/or culture and to po (4) The City Council shall designate the boundaries of a Historic District in accordance with procedures set forth in Chapter 6, Part 1, for amending the text of these regulations and the zoning map.
 10 - 1 10 - 2

-- (5)Following the City Council designation and approval of a historic district, the area so designated shall be labeled "HD-O" on the Official Zoning Map. - (6) With respect to any changes in the boundaries of such district subsequent to its initial establishment or the creation of additional districts within the City, the investigative studies and reports shall be prepared by the Historic District Commission and shall be referred to the Charlotte-Mecklenburg Planning Commission for its review and comment.
+- (5) Following the City Council designation and approval of a historic district, the area so designated shall be labeled "HD-O" on the Official Zoning Map. - (6) With respect to any changes in the boundaries of such district subsequent to its initial establishment or the creation of additional districts within the City, the investigative studies and reports shall be prepared by the Historic District Commission and shall be referred to the Charlotte-Mecklenburg Planning Commission for its review and comment.
 Changes in the boundaries of an initial district or proposals for additional districts shall also be submitted to the Department of Cultural Resources in accordance with the provisions stated above.